innovation-first/paradox-innovation/content/blogs/frugalit-optimiser/index.md

 We designed the optimiser to let the user apply the assistant recommandations very easily, and monitor the resulting gains using intuitive yet simple dashboards.
 This approach significantly reduces the complexity and time needed to configure scaling for cloud-native applications, making this technology accessible to more organizations.
 Another key benefit is to readjust configurations in case of architectural changes or load variations.

-### Intelligent Planning
+### Intelligent planning

 Another important feature of the optimiser is to help the user configure its application according to the most favorable energy mix.
 For example, in regions where wind or hydroelectric power is significant, the optimiser can schedule the restart of resources during periods when these energy sources are available.

 This intelligent orchestration not only optimizes energy consumption but also maximizes the use of renewable energies, thereby reducing the overall carbon footprint of IT infrastructures.

-## How to Optimise ?
+## How to optimise ?

 {{< quote author="Eugene Yan" source="Patterns for Building LLM-based Systems & Products" url="https://eugeneyan.com/writing/llm-patterns/">}}
 *There is a large class of problems that are easy to imagine and build demos for, but extremely hard to make products out of.
 For example, self-driving: It’s easy to demo a car self-driving around a block, but making it into a product takes a decade.*
 {{< /quote >}}

-Our goal is to allow the user to optimise its application.
+Our goal is to allow the user to optimise its kubernetes application.
 We do that first *without* the help of an AI assistant, by defining simple but effective strategies.
 This is explained next.
 Second, we design an AI assistant to help him identifying such possible optimisations.

-### Defining Optimisation Strategies
+### Defining optimisation strategies

 Let us first consider a sample application.
 It is depicted next.